AI Networking Infrastructure for Scalable Enterprise AI

 Dedicated AI engines within DPUs can handle lightweight inference tasks, optimizing overall system efficiency.

-DPU Integration Strategies for AI Networking Infrastructure
+DPU Integration Strategies for AI Networking

 DPU Type Processing Power Network Throughput AI Acceleration Primary Use Case